trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

 - `address: DATA` : Address of the account that will sign the messages.
-- `typedData: TypedData` : Typed structured data to be signed.
+- `typedData: Ethereum.TypedData` : Typed structured data to be signed.

 ##### Returns